 There’s a whole host of tasks that a personal care assistant can carry out for you, whether they just give you a helping hand in your independent life, help you to be more social, or care for you within your home.

-Your local authority can arrange home care for you, if you are eligible, or an agency or charity can help you to hire a personal assistant, or you can advertise yourself - this latter option will give you the freedom to choose who you want, based on the required skills and personality.
+Your local authority can arrange home care for you, if you are eligible, or an agency or charity can help you to hire personal care assistant, or you can advertise yourself - this latter option will give you the freedom to choose who you want, based on the required skills and personality.

-At UKCIL, we want to give you the opportunity to hire a personal assistant for you, someone who meets all your requirements.
+At UKCIL, we want to give you the opportunity to hire personal care assistant for you, someone who meets all your requirements.
 To do so, we advertise across job boards so that you reach more potential candidates, giving you in turn more choice over interviewing and hiring.
 Contact us at www.ukcil.com if you’d like to know more.